ikpardo/ehuweborria/content/en/research/research.md

 + Reduction of the nitrogen fertilizer input through symbiosis in highly efficient legumes under drought conditions and optimisation of nitrate input in other crops of interest.

-+ Development of alternative crops with greater adaptation ability.
++ Search for alternative crops with greater adaptation ability to drought stress, compared to the traditional ones.

 + Search for biochemical and molecular markers of drought tolerance, and their implementation in food species.